DanielMeixner/fretboardking/implementation/README.md

 - Test the quiz by answering questions and observing score updates
 - Confirm fretboard and markers render correctly on different screen sizes
 - Check that the highlighted fret matches the quiz question
+- Test the settings modal and all customization features

 ---